 "Rachel has never been with a woman, Santana," she needlessly reminds her.
 "I'm not about to throw her down on my bed and rip her clothes off on our first official date."

 "What if she throws you down?"

-Quinn's eyes flash, and her tongue pokes out to moisten her lips, and Santana knows that—just for that brief moment—she's imagining the scenario play out.
-She recovers fairly quickly, and huffs, "Is sex the only thing you ever think about?"
+Quinn's eyes flash as her tongue pokes out to moisten her lips, and Santana knows that—just for that brief moment—she's imagining the scenario play out.
+She recovers fairly quickly, huffing, "Is sex the only thing you ever think about?"

 "Those aren't the lyrics," Quinn argues with a grin, picking up her own purse and grabbing her keys.

 Santana wraps an arm around Quinn's waist and gives her quick side hug.
 "They are in my version."

 They flag down a taxi because there's no way Quinn's doing any heavy walking in those wicked heels, and they arrive at the Palace Theater with plenty of time to spare.
 When Quinn walks up to collect their tickets at the box office window, the attendant passes them to her along with a single red rose.
 The lovesick puppy look is back in force, and Santana has to give Rachel props for the added touch.